DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "Calm down, Saki.
 Just short circuited."

 Keeping his cool, Kai shrugged off Saki's excitement.

 _TL Note:_ Saying that with straight face...
 Kai is sure master of poker face

 "Because of demons that building got broken up.
-And due to that electrical system short circuited.
+And due to that electrical system being short circuited, hence the spark."
-Nothing supernatural about it."

-_TL Note_: I didn't get the second sentence completely `電気系統が短絡して、その火花と電流だ`

 "Ah... yeah when you say it like that...
 But..."